moonlight-stream/moonlight-android/README.md

 Limelight is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield.
 We reverse engineered the Shield streaming software, and created a version that can be run on any Android device.

-Limelight will allow you to stream your full collection of Steam games from your Windows PC to your Android device on the same network.
+Limelight will allow you to stream your full collection of Steam games from your Windows PC to your Android device, in your own home, or over the internet.

-Streaming can be done remotely using the [Shield Proxy](http://forum.xda-developers.com/showthread.php?t=2435481) application.

 [Limelight-pc](https://github.com/limelight-stream/limelight-pc) is also currently in development for Windows, OS X and Linux.
 Versions for [iOS](https://github.com/limelight-stream/limelight-ios) and [Windows Phone](https://github.com/limelight-stream/limelight-wp) are also in development.